This is the age-old conundrum for manufacturers…

 From Conundrum to Solutions

-Modular Product Architecture combined with Lean are foundational elements for enterprises where product customization and innovation are valued.
+Modularization and configurable product platforms, combined with Lean are fundamental elements for enterprises where product customization and innovation are required.
 These provide a stable base to flow value efficiently, innovate quickly and reliably, with the highest margins possible for a particular industry.

 Team members flourish in these organizations since they are unchained from the complexity that builds up over decades in traditionally managed product lines.
-Profits are future proofed because Modular Products can accommodate new customer needs and market trends much more easily, without excess costs, especially when there is a Lean foundation in place.
+Profits are future proofed because modular product platforms can accommodate new customer needs and market trends much more easily, without excess costs, especially when there is a Lean foundation in place.

 I hope my experiences at Trane and research into successful companies like Scania and Volkswagen, will provide you with a strategic approach to solve your conundrums moving forward.
 Good luck and please feel free to share your stories or send any questions to firstname.lastname@example.org.
 Let’s learn together.